Ideal cotorsion theories in triangulated categories: Almost exact structures and ideals

+\begin{example} Let $\mathcal{B}$ be a class of objects in $\CT$ { which is closed with respect to finite direct sums,} and let $\frakE$ be an almost exact structure in $\CA$.
+Then $\CB$ induces an almost exact structure $\frakF_\CB\subseteq \frakE$ defined by the condition

+As a particular example we mention that the ideal $\CI$ used in \cite[Theorem A]{Krause-tel} can be viewed as a phantom $\CA$-ideal: If $\CT$ is a compactly generated triangulated category and $\CT_{0}$ is the full subcategory of all compact objects in $\CT$ then every class $\mathcal{B}$ of objects in $\CT$ which is closed with respect to direct sums induces an ideal $\CI_{\mathcal{B}}$ in $\CT_0$ which consists in all homomorphisms between compact objects which factorize through objects from $\CB$. \end{example}

-We already noticed that phantom $\CA$-ideals and ideals in $\CA$ are different notions, unless $\CA=\CA[1]$.
-For avoiding confusions, and having in mind the above correspondence, we prefer to work with weak proper class of triangles instead phantom $\CA$-ideals, whenever this is possible.
-However we kept the notion of phantom ideals because the particular situation in which they coincide to ideals is a motivating example (see \cite{Bel2000}).
+We already noticed that phantom $\CA$-ideals and ideals in $\CA$ are different notions, unless $\CA$ is closed under suspension.
+For avoiding confusions, and having in mind the above correspondence, we prefer to work with almost exact structures instead of phantom $\CA$-ideals, whenever this is possible.
+However we keep the notion of phantom ideals because the particular situation when they are genuine ideals is a motivating example (see \cite{Bel2000}).

+Moreover, as in \cite[Section 2.4]{Bel2000}, we can apply Baer's theory techniques to almost exact structures.
+Let $\frakE$ be an almost exact structure.
+Two $\frakE$-triangles $\mathfrak{d}$ and $\mathfrak{d'}$ as in the next commutative diagram are \textsl{equivalent} if there is a homomorphism of triangles of the form:

+In this case we know that $\beta$ has to be an isomorphism, and we defined an equivalence relation on the class of all $\frakE$-triangles starting in $C$ and ending in $A$.
+Since two $\frakE$-triangles are equivalent if and only if they have the same phantom, it is easy to see that the class of all $\frakE$-triangles starting in $C$ and ending in $A$ is a set modulo the equivalence of triangles.
+We denote by $\frakE(A,C)$ this set.
+Using base and cobase changes we can define a sum on the set $\frakE(A,C)$, and we have an additive bifunctor:

+which associates to every pair $(A,C)$ of objects from $\CA$ the group $\frakE(A,C)$ of all $\frakE$-triangles $C\to B\to A\to C[1]$ modulo the equivalence of triangles.
+It is not hard to see that by assigning to each triangle its phantom map we get an isomorphism of bifunctors